1937 Soviet census

-The Soviet Census held on January 6, 1937, was the most controversial of the censuses taken within the Soviet Union.
-The census results were not published because the census showed much lower population figures than anticipated, especially in Ukraine due to the Holodomor famine, although it still showed a population growth from the last census in 1926, from 147 million to 162 million people in 1937.
+The 1937 Soviet census held on January 6, 1937, was a census taken within the Soviet Union.
+The census showed lower population figures than anticipated, although it still showed a population growth from the last census in 1926, from 147 million to 162 million people in 1937.
+After 10 days, the results of the census were announced to be "harmful" and the workers who were responsible for it were arrested and repressed.

 Delays

 After the First All-Union Census of the Soviet Union of 1926, the next census was planned to be held in 1933.
 On 15 March 1932, the formal commission on census organization, chaired by Valerian Osinsky was created by the Statistical Commission (Tsentral'noye Upravleniye Narodno-Khozyaystvennogo Uchyota, TsUNKhU) of Gosplan.
 On 22 April 1932, Sovnarkom adopted the decision On Conducting the all-Union Census in December 1933.
 On 15 April 1933, Sovnarkom moved the date for the census to the beginning of 1935.
 On 23 June 1934, Sovnarkom further delayed the census to January 1936.
 On 15 June 1935, the census date was moved to December 1936.
 Finally, the census was conducted on 6 January 1937.

-The multiple delays were most probably explained by the reluctance to show the catastrophic demographic results of the famine of 1932–1933.
+The multiple delays were most probably explained by the reluctance to show the demographic results of the famine of 1932–1933.
 The Soviet leadership had fanned great expectations of population growth.